google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 ![](res/prob27.png)

 <!--
-We can recover the probability of X from summing the joint probabiities of X and Y.
+We can recover the probability of X from summing the joint probabilities of X and Y for every possible Y.

 Image Details:
 * [prob27.png](http://www.google.com): Copyright Google